 (a) The First World War

-Causes (Nationalism and Imperialism, Armament Race, division of Europe and Sarajevo crisis) and Results (Treaty of Versailles, territorial rearrangements, formation of League of Nations).
+Causes (Nationalism and Imperialism, division of Europe and Sarajevo crisis) and Results (Treaty of Versailles, objectives of the League of Nations).

-(b) Rise of Dictatorships Causes for the rise of Fascism in Italy and the rise of Nazism in Germany.
-A comparative study of Mussolini’s Fascist and Hitler’s Nazi ideologies.
+Causes for the rise of Fascism in Italy and the rise of Nazism in Germany.
+Similarities between Mussolini’s Fascist and Hitler’s Nazi ideologies.

 (c) The Second World War

-Causes (Dissatisfaction with the Treaty of Versailles, Rise of Fascism and Nazism, Policy of Appeasement, Japanese invasion of China, Failure of League of Nations and Hitler’s invasion of Poland).
-Brief mention of the attack on Pearl Harbour and bombing of Hiroshima and Nagasaki.
-Consequences (Defeat of Axis Powers, Formation of the United Nations and Cold War).
+Causes (Dissatisfaction with the Treaty of Versailles, Rise of Fascism and Nazism, Japanese invasion of China, failure of League of Nations and Hitler’s invasion of Poland).
+Consequences (brief mention of defeat of Axis Powers, formation of the United Nations and Cold War between the two power blocs).

 (d) United Nations

-(ii) Major agencies of the United Nations: UNICEF, WHO and UNESCO – functions only. (e) Non Aligned Movement.
-Brief meaning; objectives; Panchsheel; role of Jawaharlal Nehru; Names of the architects of NAM.
+(ii) Major agencies of the United Nations: UNICEF, WHO and UNESCO – any four functions only.

-(e) Non-Aligned Movement Brief meaning; objectives; Names of the architects of NAM.
+Brief meaning; objectives; Names of the architects of NAM (Nehru, Nasser and Tito).

 ICSE Class 10 History and Civics Syllabus – Internal Assessment